Supplement to Value Theory

 Atomism/Holism about Value

 G.E.
-Moore is famously among those who have believed that intrinsic value must be an intrinsic property.
+Moore is famously among those who have believed that intrinsic value must be an intrinsic property or supervene on intrinsic properties.
 If intrinsic value is an intrinsic property, however, how intrinsically good something is shouldn't be able to change, simply on the basis of its environment or surroundings.
 What makes it good, after all, isn't the surroundings, but its intrinsic properties, which it can retain in different environments.

 But this idea is challenged by a class of examples, in which environment seems to make a difference.
 One common such example is pleasure, which is often said to be intrinsically good.
 It is often argued that pleasure in someone else's pain is not, itself, good.
 Since Moore held that whether pleasure was non-instrumentally good could not change as a matter of what caused the pleasure, but took such cases seriously, he conjectured that cases like this one have to be explained by the hypothesis that while pleasure is always intrinsically good, pleasure whose object is suffering forms part of a complex whole, pleasure-at-suffering, which is intrinsically bad (exactly bad enough to outbalance how good the pleasure it involves is).
 Moore's word for such wholes was “organic unity”.